Aaronontheweb/node-bootcamp/readme.md

 * 5:00pm – Node bake-off ends; Judging of projects begins
 * 6:00pm -  Judging is finished – prizes and other magical things

-### Lesson Plan

-Here's what you can expect to learn at Node Bootcamp

 ### Upcoming Events